Why does Hebden Bridge School charge fees?

 Is lesson attendance compulsory?

 Yes.
-The school is here to help its students learn – something on which their futures heavily depend.
-At the start of each academic year a contract is drawn up between the student and the school with parental participation and attendance is then compulsory.
+The school is here to help its students learn.
+At the start of each academic year a contract is drawn up between the student and the school with parental participation which includes attendance.
 Everything possible is done to ensure that classes are a good place to be and we are confident that our holistic, creative approach will engage students strongly with learning.
 Learning contracts may be reviewed on a termly basis.

 My child is an ‘outdoors’ child.
 What opportunities will there be to learn outdoors?